Basics of Saas Marketing

 At the heart of any successful marketing strategy is a valuable product.
 Before allocating your budget to marketing, ensure your SaaS stands out for its usability, reliability, and value proposition.
 Engage with your users through surveys and tools like Hotjar to continuously improve your offering.
 A product that genuinely meets the needs of your target audience will naturally foster word-of-mouth promotion, amplifying your marketing efforts.

-In the realm of SaaS startups, or any industry really, marketing will never be the solution for growth if your product is lacking value or has deficiencies.
-It’s a tool to amplify your growth and it can help you reach your quarterly targets easily when you have a good product.
+In the realm of SaaS startups, or any industry really, marketing will never be the solution to growth if your product lacks value or deficiencies.
+It’s a tool to amplify your growth and help you reach your quarterly targets easily when you have a good product.
 I often see teams funnel their budget into marketing while avoiding the fact that their software sucks which is why their CHURN is so high.
 Don’t ignore what the data tells you.
-Spending thousands of dollars in marketing will not solve your issues, it will create a lot of leads that will fall out of your leaky bucket and lower your LTV and a looooot more issues will follow.
-Stick to the basics at first, data, content, and PPC then dip your toe into more! and don’t forget to test, test, test, and double down on what is working.
+Spending thousands of dollars on marketing will not solve your issues.
+Instead, it will create a lot of leads that will fall out of your leaky bucket and lower your LTV and a lot more issues will follow.
+Stick to the basics at first, data, content, and PPC then dip your toe into more! and don’t forget to test, test, test, and double down on what works.